RekhaDivvi/DevOps-Cheatsheets/Linux/README.md

 **/bin** | Essential User Binaries | Contains essential user binaries.
 Applications, programs, and commands that we use are located in this directory. <br> **Ex:** ps, ls, ping, grep, cp.
 **/sbin** | System Administration Binaries | It contains essential binaries that are generally intended to be run by the root user for system administration.
 **/lib** | Essential Shared Libraries | It holds the libraries needed by the binaries in /bin and /sbin directories.
-**/opt** | Optional Packages | Used for installing/storing the files of third-party applications that are not available from the distribution’s repository.
+**/opt** | Optional Packages | Add-on application software packages.
+Used for installing/storing the files of third-party applications that are not available from the distribution’s repository.
 **/dev** | Device Files | Stores device files.
 These include terminal devices, usb, or any device attached to the system. <br> **Ex:** /dev/tty1, /dev/usbmon0
 **/etc** | Configuration Files | Contains core configuration files.
 It controls the behavior of an operating system or application.
 This directory also contains startup and shutdown program scripts that are used to start or stop individual programs. <br> **Ex:** /etc/resolv.conf, /etc/logrotate.conf
-**/var** | Variable Files | This is where programs store runtime information like system log files (/var/log); packages and database files (/var/lib); emails (/var/mail); print queues (/var/spool); lock files (/var/lock); temp files needed across reboots (/var/tmp); etc <br> The files stored here are NOT cleaned automatically and hence it provides a good place for system administrators to look for information about their system behavior. <br> **Ex:** If you want to check the login history in your Linux system, just check the content of the file in /var/log/wtmp.
+**/var** | Variable Files | This is where programs store runtime information (i.e., files whose content is expected to continually change during normal operation of the system) like system log files (/var/log); packages and database files (/var/lib); emails (/var/mail); Spool for tasks waiting to be processed e.g., print queues and outgoing mail queue  (/var/spool); lock files, Files keeping track of resources currently in use (/var/lock); temp files needed across reboots (/var/tmp); etc <br> The files stored here are NOT cleaned automatically and hence it provides a good place for system administrators to look for information about their system behavior. <br> **Ex:** If you want to check the login history in your Linux system, just check the content of the file in /var/log/wtmp.
 **/boot** | Static Boot Files | Contains files needed to boot the system **/mnt** | Temporary Mount Points | Temporary mount directory for mounting file system **/lost+found** | Recovered Files | Same as "restore".
 Each Linux file system has a lost+found directory and is useful for recovering files which may be broken due to unexpected shut-down.